just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Basics.rst

     </pre>
     </blockquote>
     <br/></li>
-    <li><b>Frequency analysis:</b> Use the <i>Frequency Analyzer</i> tool (above) to count the letter frequencies in the following text, which is the same text that was encrypted in an earlier exercise.
-In this case it was encrypted using Vigenere cipher.
+    <li><b><span class="hover vocab yui-wk-div" data-id='Frequency analysis'>Frequency analysis</span>:</b> Use the <i>Frequency Analyzer</i> tool (above) to count the letter frequencies in the following text, which is the same text that was encrypted in an earlier exercise.
+In this case it was encrypted using Vigenere <span class="hover vocab yui-wk-div" data-id='cipher'>cipher</span>.
 What differences do you observe from the histograms you used in the previous exercise.
     <blockquote>
     <pre>sabjt zdffj tgexj dekhx xrslg ixfrk ssgki edwj kwsrx ivayd sgnik csnzt ozwuy esfip wfgnp
     jjhfd wtzt ozwuy ewosd yoxai mzexh xxrsl gifgo ugsgz nuqie llasc jkws rxivs wzwpe